txrou2004-crypto/smartcampus-connect-/README.md

 SmartCampus Connect is a distributed backend platform designed to support essential university operations through a collection of independently deployable services.
 The system demonstrates the application of distributed systems concepts including Service-Oriented Architecture (SOA), event-driven communication, RESTful services, SOAP integration, concurrency handling, fault tolerance, and database-per-service design.

+Below is the link to the demonstration video: https://www.youtube.com/watch?v=lxR3VgNozos

 The platform consists of five core services:
 Student Profile Service
 Course Enrolment Service